karanveersp/job-runner/design.md

 - Implementing all RPC methods defined in the `.proto` file with appropriate responses and status codes.
 - Authentication using mTLS with client and server certificates and authorization using CN name derived from the client certificate.
 - Wrapping the job manager library and graceful shutdown of all goroutines when exiting.

+For mTLS authentication, the server env must set environment variables:
+- `SERVER_CERT_FILE` - Path to public certificate containing identity information and public key.
+- `SERVER_KEY_FILE` - Path to private key file to generate a signature that the client verifies.
+- `CA_FILE` - Path to CA cert to verify client certificate.

 ## Job Manager API Libary